dalehassinger/loveit/themes/LoveIt/vcrocs/content/about/index.en.md

 ><center><b>“It doesn’t make sense to hire smart people and then tell them what to do, We hire smart people so they can tell us what to do.” - Steve Jobs</b></center>

 {{< admonition type=success title="Thanks!" open=true >}}

+* I am currently a **Staff VMware Core SE** covering Strategic Accounts

-* The **VCF Specialist Architects** team I am currently a part of is highly rated and renowned for its innovation and expertise.
+* The **VCF Automation and Operations Specialist Architects** team I was a member of was highly rated and renowned for its innovation and expertise.
 Over the past few years, several members of this team have become role models for me.
-I anticipate gaining significant knowledge from their expertise and, in turn, give back to the team.

 * I have worked with a great group of people at VMware, past and present.
-I would like to thank the following people for all their support in no particular order: Steve Leiberson, Brock Peterson, Cosmin Trif, Christopher Kusek, Marshall Cline, Marjorie Abdelkrime, Eric Murray, Ariel Sanchez, Karl Hauck, Daniel Thomas, Marcus Roberts, Ken Jordan, Eric Pennente, Corey Blaz, Wes Milliron, Iwan 'e1' Rahabok, Franky Barragan and others.
+I would like to thank the following people for all their support in no particular order: Steve Leiberson, Brock Peterson, Cosmin Trif, Christopher Kusek, Marshall Cline, Marjorie Abdelkrime, Ariel Sanchez, Karl Hauck, Daniel Thomas, Marcus Roberts, Ken Jordan, Corey Blaz, Wes Milliron, Iwan 'e1' Rahabok, Franky Barragan and others.

-* **Special Thanks** to David Kruse for getting me started with vRA.
+* **Special Thanks** to David Kruse for getting me started with VCF Automation <small>(vRA)</small>.

-* **Special Thanks** to Vincent Riccio for allowing me to do SaltStack Config Presentations with you at VMworld 21 and SaltConf 21.
+* **Special Thanks** to Vincent Riccio for allowing me to do SaltStack Config Presentations with you at VMworld 21 and SaltConf 21

 * **Special Thanks** to my first manager at VMware: Alex Musicante.
 You believed in me and my passion/skills/knowledge of the VMware Products.
 You gave me a career opportunity that no one else did.

+* **Special Thanks** to my first SE manager at VMware: Eric Murray.
+You helped me take my passion/skills/knowledge of the VMware Products to the next level.
+You gave me great career advice and helped mentor me in the SE role.

 * **Special Thanks** to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Megan Koss, Josh Demcher.